 For detailed information on specific majors and minors, please visit the links below.

 The major is defined as a block of courses totaling at least 24 semester hours of upper-level work in a single discipline.
 Transfer students are required to take a minimum of 12 upper-level semester hours in the major at the University of Dayton.
-Some departments may have additional requirements for transfer students.
-These additional requirements are defined specifically in the departmental listings.
+Some academic programs may have additional requirements for transfer students.
+These additional requirements are defined specifically in the program listings.

-Single-discipline and interdisciplinary minors are defined in the departmental listings.
+Single-discipline and interdisciplinary minors are defined in the department and program listings.
 Transfer students must take a minimum of six upper-level semester hours in the minor at the University of Dayton.
-Some departments may have additional requirements for transfer students.
-These additional requirements are defined specifically in the departmental listings.
+Some programs may have additional requirements for transfer students.
+These additional requirements are defined specifically in the program listings.

 The Bachelor of Arts is offered in: